jaminyah/ObjCRecipes/README.md

 ```
 (+) Indicates that the method is a class method.

+1.3 Array

+1.3.1 NSArray

+    TODO - NSARRAY

-## NSMutableArray
+1.3.2 NSMutableArray

 Reference:
 https://stackoverflow.com/questions/22153463/nsmutablearray-with-int-values-from-1-to-100

 Technique # 1
-Populate a mutable array with values from 0 - 19.
+1.3.2.1 Populate a mutable array with values from 0 - 19.
 ```objc
 //  main.m
 //  Populate a mutable array with values from 0 - 19